Sign In

 SHARE

 Experts say plastic left in the environment can take up to 500 years to disappear.
 Yet according to the OECD, only nine percent of plastic waste in the world is recycled.
-The rest is dumped in landfills, rivers, and seas.
+The rest is dumped in landfills, rivers, and seas, creating a crisis that continues to grow with each passing year.

 In Nairobi, Kenya, one young woman has decided to fight this problem in her own way.
 Nzambi Matee, a 29-year-old materials engineer, quit her job in the oil industry in 2017 to focus on recycling.
-She founded Gjenge Makers, a company that turns plastic waste into colorful bricks that are stronger, lighter, and cheaper than concrete.
+She founded Gjenge Makers, a company that turns plastic waste into colourful bricks that are stronger, lighter, and cheaper than concrete, an innovation now widely recognised as Kenya plastic bricks.

 She left a well-paid job because she could not ignore the waste problem around her.
 “In Nairobi, we generate about 500 metric tonnes of plastic waste every single day, and only a fraction of that is recycled,” she said.
 “That made me think, what happens to all this plastic?”